1. How not to miss a chance for innovation

 The world is changing very fast.
 Big will not beat small anymore.
 It will be the fast beating the slow — Rupert Murdoch

-# 1. How not to miss a chance to innovate
+# 1. How not to miss a chance for innovation

 The entrepreneur always searches for change, responds to it, and exploits it as an opportunity — Peter F. Drucker

-These days, resisting changes often means opposing innovations.
-Business executives tend to forget that when the adaptation process is over, the company will be faster, more productive, and effective, and thus, a lot of money will be saved.
-Also, busy with day-to-day operation, they overlook that there are thousands of competitors out there, who are not afraid to apply changes or adapt to them fast.
+These days, resisting changes often means opposing innovations and the opportunity to create a new product, a new initiative, a new ecosystem, or even a new startup.
+Business executives tend to forget that when the adaptation process is over, the company will be faster, more productive, and effective, and thus, a lot of money will be saved or earned.
+Also, busy with day-to-day operations, they overlook that there are thousands of competitors out there, who are not afraid to apply changes or adapt to them fast.
 But if you are scared of change, or simply fail to see the need for it, it won’t disappear, of course, but will probably come and get you anyway.

 # Yahoo!’s failure: hesitation and missed opportunities